This needle felted elf will make a cute addition to your Christmas decor!

 And here he is!
 I haven’t named this little guy yet, but if you have suggestions, I would love to hear them!!
 Leave me a comment 😉.

-I know there’s a lot of information in this post that might seem difficult to grasp so I made this full instructional video for you!
+I know there’s a lot of information on how to make needle felted elves so I made this full instructional video for you!
 It’s an hour-and-a-half long but will show a lot more detail of the step-by-steps.
 If you’re like me, and you’re a visual learner, you’ll find it helpful.

 Subscribe and Pin